 I shoot digitally.
 All of your images are delivered by digital.

 You can check out this blog post here, I go into detail.
 But the short answer, Nikon!

-This is two fold.
+This answer is two-fold.
 In terms of your family formals and friend breakdowns, we will sit down about 2-4 weeks prior to your wedding day and go over every detail and this is one of them.
-I need a list of every grouping you wish to have with the participants names. (for example: Bride & Groom with Bride’s Parents).
-In terms of other aspects of the day and your Pinterest board – I am so happy and welcome your input, please share your board with me and email me your top 10 couples images.
+I need a list of every grouping you wish to have with the participants’ names. (for example: Bride & Groom with Bride’s Parents – Sally & Marc).
+In terms of other aspects of the day and your Pinterest board – I am so happy and welcome your input, please share your board with me and email me your top 10 images.
 While I can’t & won’t promise that we will capture each of those poses exactly if we have the time we will attempt to get them.
 Keep in mind though that your images won’t look exactly like that shot on Pinterest.
 But that’s good!
 That image tells their story, you want your images to tell your story.
 You’ve hired me to capture you and tell your story through my lens, not through the lens of Pinterest.

 Photography Packages and Payment:

-60 miles of travel for the wedding day (roundtrip) & 30 miles (roundtrip) for the engagement shoot are included in the packages.
-After that there’s a charge of $1 per mile.
+60 miles of travel for the wedding day (roundtrip) & 30 miles (roundtrip) for the engagement shoots are included in the packages.
+After that, there’s a charge of $1 per mile.

 Two packages – one with an album & one without.
-That’s the big difference between the two.
+That’s the only difference between the two.
 Both of them include –

 I do not right now but I can refer you to some awesome companies that I have worked with before.